 Woodie’s Pivot Point

 The Woodie’s pivot point places a greater emphasis on the closing price of a security.
-The calculation only varies slightly from the standard formula for pivot points.
+The calculation varies only slightly from the standard formula for pivot points.

 Demark Pivot Points

-How Do I Read Pivot Points?
+How Does a Trader Read Pivot Points?

 A trader might read a pivot point as they would any other level of support or resistance.
-Traders generally believe that when prices break out beyond a support or resistance level, there’s a good chance that the trend will continue for some length of time.
+Traders generally believe that when prices break out beyond a support or resistance level, there’s a good chance that the trend will continue for some time.

 • When prices fall beneath support, this could indicate bearish sentiment, and the decline could continue.